Aliases for RBL1 Gene

 GeneCards Summary for RBL1 Gene

 RBL1 (Retinoblastoma-Like 1) is a Protein Coding gene.
-Diseases associated with RBL1 include retinoblastoma and unilateral retinoblastoma.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with RBL1 include retinoblastoma and bilateral retinoblastoma.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
 GO annotations related to this gene include transcription factor binding.
 An important paralog of this gene is RBL2.

 UniProtKB/Swiss-Prot for RBL1 Gene